polubarev/tg_bot_chat_summary/README.md

 # Telegram bot for chat summary
 # TODO:
 - manage not only text messages, but images and other ones
-- add summary chat gpt
+- add feature to choose amount of messages for summary and dates
+- do prompt engineering